rutabagaist/deploying-ai/05_src/assignment_chat/readme.md

 The instructions work fairly well.
 I find it difficult to sense the 'tone' I've requested unless it's something really discernable.
 I've tested the guardrails and they were respected in my attempts to jailbreak the chatbot.

 The combining of tool information with narrative is also pretty functional, as is the fail-safe in case one or more tools fails.

+### My notes:

+I've learned a lot from this course, and would like to have worked on this project for a bit longer.
+That said, I think I've accomplished what the assignment directions spelled out, even if it is a very rudimentary tool.